xzang/Deep-learning-for-sonar-images/README.md

 3. wvlt: original images denoised with wavelet transform;
 4. diffwvlt: images processed with both wavelet denoising and differencing.

-Sonar settings in the laboratory experiments and the field experiments were included in the Excel file.
+Sonar settings in the laboratory experiments and the field experiments were included in the Excel file sonar_data_description.
+Field eel images were graded into three tiers based on the sonar image quality.
+It is recommended to use tier 1&2 eel images for traing and testing CNN models.

 Code CNN_lab_data.py trained and tested CNN models using lab data only.